-EURYKA - Reinventing Democracy in Europe: Youth Doing Politics in Times of Increasing Inequalities is a cross-national research project which provides systematic and practice-related knowledge about how inequalities mediate youth political participation.
-It suggests novel democratic models to help reimagine a more inclusive European politics.
-EURYKA brings together researchers and civil society practitioners from nine European countries: France, Germany, Greece, Italy, Poland, Spain, Sweden, Switzerland, and the United Kingdom.
+EURYKA - Reinventing Democracy in Europe: Youth Doing Politics in Times of Increasing Inequalities was a cross-national research project which provided systematic and practice-related knowledge about how inequalities mediate youth political participation.
+It suggested novel democratic models to help reimagine a more inclusive European politics.
+EURYKA brought together researchers and civil society practitioners from nine European countries: France, Germany, Greece, Italy, Poland, Spain, Sweden, Switzerland, and the United Kingdom.

-At the core of EURYKA’s conceptual framework lies the idea of youth political participation as forms of coping mechanism for dealing with inequalities.
-We thus investigate the norms, values, attitudes and behaviors underpinning such mechanisms and how these relates to issues of democracy, power, politics, policy-making, social and political participation (online and offline) and the organization of economic, social and private life.
+At the core of EURYKA’s conceptual framework was the idea of youth political participation as a form of coping mechanism for dealing with inequalities.
+We thus investigated the norms, values, attitudes and behaviors underpinning such mechanisms and how these relate to issues such as democracy, power, politics, policy-making, social and political participation (online and offline) and the organization of economic, social and private life.